You are currently viewing resources and content for National.

 If you would like to see content for other provinces please change your location.

 It is estimated that as many as 25,000 Canadian children aged 18 and under live with a form of arthritis.
-The Arthritis Society offers numerous resources to help families live better with childhood arthritis.
+Arthritis Society Canada offers numerous resources to help families live better with childhood arthritis.
 In this section you will find information on:

 Taking Charge of Your JIA